ThomasLearns/sensor-network/README.md

 - BD: 6
 - D7: 0

+Also make sure it is using 802.15.4.

+You can find a config file to do this on the Game of Drones USB drive or in this repo once/if we get Git LFS working.

 ## Ultrasonic Program

 The ultrasonic program is responsible for sending sensor data from ultrasonic sensors to the coordinator board.